Alvearie/de-identification/docs/masking-providers.md

    - The first rule is applied to the original value of the data element.
    - Each subsequent rule is applied to the transformed value produced for this element by the previous rule.
-This is similar to the behavior of a UNIX pipe command.
+This is similar to the behaviour of a UNIX pipe command.

 The next example shows a valid rule set for processing data elements of an array with multiple privacy providers.